Ability versus right

 Proxy directive, and then you can complete the network connectivity test by finishing the installation of EZproxy and using a browser installed either on the same server or within your network to log in to the EZproxy Administration page, where you can use the Test network connectivity option.
 This performs a more thorough network test, including offering the option to incorporate your outgoing proxy server in the test.Note: If your network requires the use of a standard proxy server to connect out to the Internet, this test will fail.
 In this case, you will need to configure EZproxy to use your outgoing proxy server using the

 Use a text editor to edit the file config.txt.
-If suggested from the previous step, manually specify your host name in this file.
+If suggested from the previous step, manually specify your hostname in this file.
 The file also contains suggestions for other changes.

 - Use a text editor to edit file user.txt.
-To this file, add a line similar to this, replacing someuser to the username you want to use for testing and somepass to the password you want to use for testing.
+To this file, add a line similar to this, replacing someuser with the username you want to use for testing and somepass to the password you want to use for testing.
 In this example, admin should appear literally as shown:

 - Copy your full WSKey from the OCLC Developer Network WSKeys screen (obtained by following the instructions at Request a WSKey, and paste it into your command prompt window with the key command as follows, substituting your complete key for 123456789101112: